Penn in Washington Summer Program

 PIW Student Group Led Events:

 In their first year (2010) the student group arranged several informal social events, several of which were joint events with other universities with summer programs including Michigan, Harvard and Yale.
 These are not PIW sponsored; any costs are incurred by participating individuals.
+This summer we are planning several social/tourist events which will be led by the PIW summer student assistant.

 In order to participate in the above, you will need to register for the summer program.
 Registrants will receive emails as events are scheduled.
 Further instructions and program details are on the registration form.